JinChoi96/pdf2ko/README.md

 ```
 $ cd /pdf2ko/v1/src
 ```
-Let's assume a test pdf file 'test.pdf' is in ``v1/before_trans`` directory.
+Put your pdf file which will be translated to in ``v1/before_trans`` folder.
+We assume 'test.pdf' file as for an example.
 Execute translate.py.
 When asked to give a file name, type the file name without extensions.

 ```
 $ python3 traslate.py